benrugg/Prism-Palette/README.md

 14. Deploy the front-end web interface on a service like Vercel.
 (On Vercel, create a new project and link it to your newly forked repo, and it should take care of everything else).

-15. Go to your newly deploy site and you should see it all working!
+15. Go to your newly deployed site and you should see it all working!

 ## Local Development